ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-order-procedure.md

    1. If you want to use **vSAN storage**, select the corresponding option.
       1. Select the size for and number of **vSAN capacity disks**.
       1. Select the size for and number of **vSAN cache disks**.
-      1. Select the box if you want to **Enable vSAN deduplication and compression**.
+      1. If you want to **Enable vSAN deduplication and compression**, toggle its switch on.
    1. Select the **Networking type**, either **Public and private network** or **Private network only**.
    1. Select the **Uplink speed**.
 The 25 Gb option is available only for specific pods and data center locations.
    1. Specify the VLAN settings: